braedynl/CSE231-020-SS20/README.md

 **As of 3/11/2020 at 12:00 PM, in-person class meetings have been suspended by MSU due to potential spread of the coronavirus, COVID-19.
 All operations of this course are now online.
 See "Section Information" below.**

+**If you're on campus, you can probably still meet with Dr. Enbody or Dr. Zaabar in-person.
+Otherwise, you can probably contact them about arranging a Zoom meeting.**

 Course Website: https://web.cse.msu.edu/~cse231/
   - [Syllabus](https://web.cse.msu.edu/~cse231/Online/General/syllabus.html)
   - [Course Schedule](https://web.cse.msu.edu/~cse231/Online/due_dates.html)